gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 4. Change the section that is labelled `Pin mapping` to the following code:
 ```
-// Pin mapping for Dragino Lorashield
+// Pin mapping for Dragino LoRashield
 const lmic_pinmap lmic_pins = {
     .nss = 10,
     .rxtx = LMIC_UNUSED_PIN,